 To take advantage of this option, before starting the installation of the update, you must configure your site to support automatic upgrades for pre-production.
-For more information, see Upgrade clients in System Center Configuration Manager and
+For more information, see Upgrade clients and

-How to test client upgrades in a pre-production collection in System Center Configuration Manager.
+How to test client upgrades in a pre-production collection.

 Plan to use service windows to control when site servers install updates: You can use service windows to define a period during which updates to a site server can be installed.

 This can help you control when sites in your hierarchy install the update.
 Prior to version 1606, service windows were called maintenance windows.
 For more information, see Service windows for site servers.